imjoseangel/sandbox/doc/automation.md

 ### The fifth stage - The Grown-Up Mountain

 **Continuous Delivery** and other techniques are now knocking on the door.
 The Team is out of its comfort zone and starts to investigate and learn new ways of improving.
-Probably is too early for Continuous Deployment.
+Probably, it is too early for Continuous Deployment.

-**Tags** and **releases** are part of the process as well as creating **artifacts** and pushing to the respective servers.
+**Tags** and **releases** are part of the process, just as creating **artifacts** and pushing to the respective servers.

 **Documentation as code**, **Containers**, **Dynamic Security**, and **Integration Testing** is part of the improvement plan.